-The AS and A-Level courses are "uncoupled" which means that students must choose carefully at the beginning whether they wish to take the AS English Literature one year course OR the A-Level English Literature two year course.
+The A-Level course is a two year course that encourages students to develop their interest in and enjoyment of a broad range of English literature.
+They apply their knowledge of literary analysis and evaluation to engage critically and creatively with both set texts and others of their own choosing.
 Final choices on text options are usually made after consultation with students during the course, but if you are interested in seeing the full list this can be done on the OCR website (see below).